-Battery backup surge protector devices are critical pieces of equipment.
+Battery backup surge protectors are critical pieces of equipment.
 In emergency system applications, SPDs are now a NEC requirement.

 Devices are to be applied to backup or emergency power system scenarios.
 The purpose of such devices help to ensure reliability and dependability of the emergency power supply.

 Battery backup systems are responsible for restoring or maintaining power to individual equipment, sensitive devices and power systems in the event the primary power source is disrupted or fails.

 Individual backup units and larger backup systems are used in multiple applications for numerous electrical and electronic emergency power needs.
 Common locations and uses for battery backup equipment include but are not limited to:

 In addition to uninterruptible power supply units, there are battery bank applications.
 These are often found in power plants, sub stations, telecommunication facilities, commercial wind and solar farms and even residential scenarios.

 banks are stacks or rows of batteries connected together in parallel or series.
 They are commonly used in support of large, multiple UPS equipment scenarios as well as other emergency power applications,

 Changes to the National Electrical Code.
 Surge Protection Section.
 Click NEC Surge Protection Updates

 Placing the Right SPD, in the Right Location, with the Right Installation provides the best surge protection option.

 A layered protection approach on the power side and data line protection on the signal side using high quality, Surge Protective Devices is recommended.
 A layered or cascade protection approach is also a recommendation of the IEEE.
 This design provides a best practice when protecting sensitive electronics and critical equipment.

 Each battery backup surge protector scenario may be different.
 However, in general, here are basic SPD location recommendations for backup systems protection:

 This approach protects the upstream inverters/rectifiers, charge controllers, distribution panels and other equipment from damaging transient voltage.
 As designed, this provides layered protection for the battery bank.